DefoNotGus/Grafiti/README.md

 # Grafiti - The Simplest Background Changer Solution

-**Grafiti** is your go-to solution for quickly and effortlessly changing your desktop background to your favourite photo.
-Simple, intuitive, and hassle-free.
+**Grafiti** is the simplest background changer solution for windows.

 ## How to Use